Gemini is launching a credit card with bitcoin rewards – TechCrunch

 Cryptocurrency exchange company Gemini is acquiring Blockrize and announcing a new product today based on Blockrize’s work.
 Later this year, the company is launching a credit card that works like a regular credit card — but you earn bitcoin rewards based on your purchases.

-The credit card will work on the Visa network and will be available in the U.S. Customers will earn up to 3% in bitcoin rewards (again, up to 3%).
+The credit card will work like any other credit card and will be available in the U.S. Customers will earn up to 3% in bitcoin rewards (again, up to 3%).
 You'll be able to earn other crypto assets as well.
 Those rewards will be deposited on your Gemini account.

 This isn't the first time a company is announcing a credit card with bitcoin rewards.
 BlockFi already announced its own card back in December.
 Both companies have yet to launch their cards.